 Applicants must have completed postgraduate training in Otolaryngology and hold a postgraduate qualification.

 Application begins with a statement of interest to the programme director.
 Following initial screening, suitable applicants will be invited to apply.
 A CV, and two letters supporting the application should be submitted.
 The decision will be communicated to the applicant within two months of the application date.
 The fellowship programme commences in the month of August every year.

-Two posts per year.
+Three posts per year.